Information science: Related terms

 Some authors use informatics as a synonym for information science.
 This is especially true when related to the concept developed by A. I. Mikhailov and other Soviet authors in the mid-1960s.
 The Mikhailov school saw informatics as a discipline related to the study of scientific information.

 Informatics is difficult to precisely define because of the rapidly evolving and interdisciplinary nature of the field.
 Definitions reliant on the nature of the tools used for deriving meaningful information from data are emerging in Informatics academic programs.

 Regional differences and international terminology complicate the problem.
 Some people note that much of what is called "Informatics" today was once called "Information Science" – at least in fields such as Medical Informatics.
-For example, when library scientists began also to use the phrase "Information Science" to refer to their work, the term "informatics" emerged:
+For example, when library scientists also began to use the phrase "Information Science" to refer to their work, the term "informatics" emerged: